delvtech/drift/packages/drift/README.md

 > [!TIP]
 >
-> Drift includes a built-in adapter and can be used without installing any
-> additional packages.
-However, adapters will reuse clients from their
+> Drift can be used without an adapter, however adapters reuse clients from
-> corresponding web3 library, which can improve performance depending on their
+> their corresponding web3 library, which can improve performance depending on
-> configuration.
-For example, the `publicClient` from Viem can automatically
+> their configuration.
+For example, the `publicClient` from Viem can
-> batch requests via MultiCall.
+> automatically batch requests via MultiCall.

 ## Start Drifting